 SUPPORT, EMPOWER, INFORM, ENABLE

-To empower and support Portuguese speaking families and individuals in greater London to build safer and happier lives, one person at a time.
+To empower and support Portuguese speaking families and individuals in the UK to build safer and happier lives, one person at a time.

 Who we are